Orthopaedic Journal of MP Chapter

 Treatment of Unstable Intertrochanteric Femoral Fractures by Dynamic Hip Screw Vs Proximal Femoral Nailing

-Investigation performed at Department of Orthopaedics, V.S.S.
-Medical college, Burla, Sambalpur, Odisha, India
+1* Sahu B, Department of Orthopaedics, VSS Medical college Burla, Sambalpur, Odisha, India.

 Method: A prospective study was done on 40 cases of unstable intertrochanteric fractures.
 They were randomly allocated to two groups.
 Group A was treated with DHS and group B with PFN.
 Post operatively the cases were followed up for a period of 2 years at regular intervals.
 Comparison between the two groups in terms of intra operative and post-operative advantages was done.